agungasb/SIMPLE-GROUND/memory-bank/activeContext.md

 - Updated the `<title>` tag in `index.html` from "Production Calculator" to "Coffee Town Bakery".
 - Updated the footer text in `index.html` from "Created For SIMPLE GROUND" to "Created For Coffee Town Bakery".
 - Changed the inline style `color` for the `instructions-list` `ul` element within the recipe scaler from `#f9e1c0` to `#000000`.
+- Added Font Awesome CDN link to `index.html`.
+- Added icons to navigation buttons (calculator, recipe scaler, settings).
+- Added an icon to the "Select Department" label.
+- Replaced emoji-like characters with Font Awesome icons for "Choose Recipe" and "Scale Factor" labels in the Recipe Scaler.
+- Added an icon to the "Instructions:" header in the Recipe Scaler.

 ## Next Steps
 - None, task is complete.